Skip to content

 Composing Components

 Blueprint components can expose some predefined structure to its users.
-This can be accomplished by defining public instance methods that yield blocks or not.
+This can be accomplished by defining public instance methods that can yield blocks or not.
 Refactoring the previous Alert component example:

-class AlertComponent
+class Alert

 include Blueprint::HTML